-Bridgestone tyres off the shelf or gain Ten machined alloy sections make up the 5kg swingarm.
+Bridgestone tyres off the shelf or gain 3 SWINGARM Ten machined alloy sections make up the 5kg swingarm.
 There is no sheet metal, just CNCmachined 5083 type-0 aluminium alloy.
 The axle is S99 aircraft-grade stainless steel.
-3 SWINGARM 4 SUBFRAME Self-supporting unit is machined from four pieces of aluminium alloy.
-The chassis is constructed from ten pieces of solid alloy that have been machined into individual sections, then welded together.
+4 SUBFRAME Self-supporting unit is machined from four pieces of aluminium alloy.
+CHASSIS The chassis is constructed from ten pieces of solid alloy that have been machined into individual sections, then welded together.
 The whole chassis weighs approximately 10kg.
-6 ENGINE The motor is taken from a 2010 BSBspec YZF-R1 and was originally run by Rob McElnea's Yamaha team.
-The engine contains Pankl conrods that engine contains Pankl conrods that are 4mm longer than standard and two-ring pistons height.
-The crank and balance shaft are balanced by Cosworth to suit the new rods and pistons, while the entire engine is blueprinted and gasflowed with altered cams and valves.
-According to John Trigger Performance's dyno, the bike makes just shy of 200bhp at the rear wheel. with a lower crown 7 ELECTRONICS The MoTeC M800 ECU come with a full electronics package that includes datalogging, traction control, antiwheelie, variable fuel modes and race start.
+5 ENGINE The motor is taken from a 2010 BSBspec YZF-R1 and was originally run by Rob McElnea's Yamaha team.
+The engine contains Pankl conrods that are 4mm longer than standard and two-ring pistons and balance shaft are balanced by Cosworth to suit the new rods and pistons, while the entire engine is blueprinted and gasflowed with altered cams and valves.
+According to John Trigger Performance's dyno, the bike makes just shy of 200bhp at the rear wheel. with a lower crown height.
+The crank ELECTRONICS The MoTeC M800 ECU come with a full electronics package that includes control, antiwheelie, variable start.
 The whole throttle system is ride-by-wire and uses a modified Panigale twistgrip to eliminate the R1's cable feed.
-The Yamaha YCC-I variable intake funnel system is retained within the airbox, though the trumpets are now carbon.
-Customer bikes will be fitted with the latest MoTeC ECU that will be tailored to their individual requirements.
+The Yamaha YCC-I variable intake funnel system is retained within the airbox, though the trumpets are now bikes will be fitted datalogging, traction fuel modes and race carbon.
+Customer with the latest MoTeC ECU that will be tailored to their individual requirements.
 8 TANK The tank is located under the rider's seat and is a separate unit to the subframe.
-It has a machined top and bottom with sheet metal sides.
-9 YOKES Machined by Dean, the top and bottom yokes are magnesium.
-You have to be very careful machining magnesium as it is volatile, but more irritatingly it turns the machining coolant fluid rancid!
+It has a machined top and bottom with sheet 9 YOKES Machined by Dean, the top and bottom yokes are magnesium.
+You metal sides.

+have to be very careful machining magnesium as it is volatile, but more irritatingly it turns the machining coolant fluid rancid!
 10 MILLED FINISH The frame and swingarm have a rippled milled finish to break up the flat look of the sides.
 It's purely cosmetic.
 11 SUSPENSION The Ohlins FG 386 CRT forks come direct from the factory and are Open Class MotoGP spec.
 They are a gas-pressurised damping fork and cost upwards of £8500 a set.
 The shock is an RSP 36 CRT, specially made so that the reservoir fits around the fuel tank.
 The preload adjuster has a pneumatic release.
 12 FAIRING Although the six-piece carbon fairing cost £2500 and is built by KS Composites, Dean had to invest